sidit77/display_peek/Readme.md

 ```

 ## Configuration
 This app is configured using its config file.
-Simple right click the tray icon and click `Open Config`.
+Simply right click the tray icon and click `Open Config`.
 The app will automatically reload the config everytime you save.

 ## Known Bugs
 Some apps seem to block the cursor tracking as long as they are focused.